bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 The initial curve is $C_0^-$ and the machine operates on operating point $S_0$.
 If the voltage drops, the new curve becomes $C_0^+$.

 The motor speed $\omega_r$ is reduced (thus $s$ increases), and we reach a new operating point $S_1$.
-Although the voltage has dropped, the power consumed stays the same. <i> This is similar to what happens with OLTCs (by changing the tap positions, they try to restore the load, thus to keep a constant power).</i>
+This increase in $s$ leads to an increase in motor current and the further decrease in voltage and electrical torque.
+If the rate of decreasing voltage is slower than that of increasing slip, the voltage settles down.

 ---

-If now the voltage drops further, and the new curve becomes $C_2$, the motor speed is reduced until it completely stops (since there is no intersection between $C_2$ and $T_L$).
+If now the voltage drops faster, and the new curve becomes $C_2$, the motor speed is reduced until it completely stops (since there is no intersection between $C_2$ and $T_L$).
 The induction motor acts as a large inductance, drawing reactive power.

 This is considered as a <b> Short-term Voltage Instability </b> as this phenomenon is much quicker than what we have with OLTCs (it takes several seconds to change tap positions).
+OLTCs are not able to restore the voltage.

 <p align="center">
 <img src=figures_aclt/InductionMotorVoltage.png width="350" height="280" />